Bosnians: Terminology

-In modern English, term Bosnians is the most commonly used exonym for the general population of Bosnia.
+In modern English, the term Bosnians is the most commonly used exonym for the general population of Bosnia.
 In older English literature, inhabitants of Bosnia were sometimes also referred to as Bosniacs or Bosniaks.
 All of those terms (Bosnians, Bosniacs, Bosniaks) were used interchangeably, as common demonyms for the entire population of Bosnia, including all ethnic and religious groups.
-When pointing to different religious affiliations within the general population of Bosnia, English authors were using common terms like Christian Bosniacs, or Mohammedan Bosniacs, and also Christian Bosniaks, or Mohammedan Bosniaks.
+When pointing to different religious affiliations within the general population of Bosnia, English authors used common terms like Christian Bosniacs, or Mohammedan Bosniacs, and also Christian Bosniaks, or Mohammedan Bosniaks.

-Since the end of the 20th century, when the majority of ethnic Muslims in former Yugoslavia re-affirmed Bosniak as their ethnic designation, consequent use of that particular term in English language has gradually adapted to the new situation.
-Today, term Bosniaks (including the spelling variant Bosniacs) is primarily used in English language as a designation for ethnic Muslims, while the term Bosnians has kept its general meaning, designating all inhabitants of Bosnia.
+Since the end of the 20th century, when the majority of ethnic Muslims in former Yugoslavia re-affirmed Bosniak as their ethnic designation, that term is primarily used in English as a designation for ethnic Muslims, while the term Bosnians has kept its general meaning, designating all inhabitants of Bosnia.

 There was a case to have the right for people to identify themselves as Bosnians in the European Court of Human Rights that won.